 28th July 2018: the access challenge.
 Stepping back from the wall, it is clear that getting up to the wall is itself a physical challenge.

 Nowhere was this clearer than when looking at the thin air support for part of the top red-pressed brick wall.
 To make it safe, and get at the eroded rubble fill, the top rows would need to be removed altogether.

 Nothing to build on.
 28th July 2018.
 Action was needed to make things safer before anything further could be done.

 The summer of 2018 was a dispiriting time as no-one wants to take things apart, but the retaining wall represented such a danger and an obstacle to repairs that it was necessary to make it safe by lifting the top courses of brick wall.
-In doing so a bigger hole emerged and it was clear the lower terrace at that point would not have lasted much longer – certainly bears comparison with earlier years!
+In doing so a bigger hole emerged, and it was clear the lower terrace at that point would not have lasted much longer – it certainly bears comparison with earlier years!

 28th July 2018

 Removing the top wall rows of bricks where there was nothing beneath was a challenge!
 Equally, to work at or around the edge without causing further loss or slips, it was important to dig the embankment fill down and away from the edge.
 Removing the wall allowed all of the tree roots to be exposed, and gave cause to marvel at Nature’s strength and strange beauty.

 25th August 2018 Getting to the tree roots at the top of the wall.
 The stump showing where it has grown up under the line of brickwork, completely lifting the wall itself.